franciscocorrales/symfony-docs/bundles/override.rst

 Services & Configuration
 ------------------------

-In order to override or extend a service, there are two options.
+In order to override or extend a service you have two options.
 First, you can set the parameter holding the service's class name to your own class by setting it in ``app/config/config.yml``.
 This of course is only possible if the class name is defined as a parameter in the service config of the bundle containing the